Our social events are run throughout the year, all over the UK and you can usually find an event happening most weekends.

 If you need to cancel your ticket to any social, please do so via Eventbrite.
 This will give others the chance to book and attend.
 If a social you’d like to attend is full, keep checking Eventbrite as tickets may become available.

-At all events you must follow the national and/or local Covid restrictions that may be in place.
-Should individual locations or venues operate a social distancing policy, this must be adhered to.
+At all events you must follow national and/or local covid restrictions that may be in place.
+Should individual locations or venues operate a social distancing or face covering policy this must be adhered to.

-We would also ask that you are respectful and considerate of others.
+We would ask that you are respectful and considerate of others.
 Individuals may choose to wear masks where appropriate.
-It is your own personal choice to wear masks/face shields and this choice is respected by us and our members.
+It is your own personal choice to wear masks/face shields if you prefer and this is respected by us and our members.